NinaCrnivec/NinaCrnivec.github.io/_pages/publications.md

 _In preparation_

-**Črnivec, N.** and Mayer, B.: Towards an improved treatment of cloud horizontal inhomogeneity in weather and climate models: Exploring the potential of Tripleclouds radiative solver on stratocumulus, cirrus and cumulonimbus clouds.

-**Črnivec, N.** and Mayer, B.: Towards an improved treatment of cloud horizontal inhomogeneity in weather and climate models: Exploring the potential of Tripleclouds radiative solver on shallow cumulus clouds.

 Montgomery, M. T., Kilroy, G., Smith, R. K., and **Črnivec, N.**: Tropical cyclone life cycle in a three-dimensional numerical simulation: Part II: Unbalanced and non-axisymmetric dynamical processes.
 Quart.
 J. Roy.
 Meteor.
 Soc. (in revision), 2019.

 _2019_